An ad shows a man walking out of his house, diving off a cliff, and parachuting into his car.

 - One commercial that consists of a woman buying a new, state-of-the-art washing machine, and fantasizing about what to do with the old one.
 The ad shows such ridiculous stunts as rolling over it with a steamroller and launching it with an old medieval mangonel (catapult).
 Ayup, the words "do not attempt" were prominent.
 "Kids, don't take mommy and daddy's ancient siege engines and launch appliances..."

-- There's recent ad for yogurt where the woman is in the grocery store and has several individual containers of yogurt in her cart.
-She looks at them, glances around surreptitiously, and then sticks a carton up to her mouth and slurps it all down.
+- One advert for Dannon Light & Fit yogurt had a woman in a grocery store who has several individual containers of yogurt in her cart.
+She looks at them, glances around surreptitiously, and then sticks a carton up to her mouth and comically slurps it all down.
 In the tiny white fine print at the bottom of the screen it says "Please Pay For All Items."
+Was "Doing this in real-life will get you sentenced to a preposterously long time in prison" too descriptive?

 - One commercial with a bunch of physics defying CGI said at the bottom: Animated Drive On Closed Course Do Not Attempt.